Cruising New Zealand’s Doubtful Sound

 Doubtful Sound is deep – 421 meters – and is surrounded by lush, haunting mountains.
 It took ice ages, volcanoes, earthquakes and glaciers to form these majestic fiords over millions of years.
 At every turn you’re surrounded by nature’s embrace and teeming life.

-Unless of course, you decide get into the water yourself with one of the Seafinn’s kayaks which Chris and Diane plan to add in 2010.
+Unless of course, you decide to get into the water yourself with one of Seafinn’s kayaks.
 Depending on the weather, you may be able to dive in and take a refreshing swim, too!

 Twenty-something First Mate Tracy prepared lunch in the kitchenette as our attention turned to the landscape unfolding all around.
 An elegant spread of rock lobster, and salad was put before us.
 We learned that the lobster had been harvested that morning from the traps John had laid out in the sound.